DIMENSIONAL MASTERY MODEL (DMM)

 The Force of Life is creative.
 Life’s most visible attribute is it’s intrinsic drive to explore our planet’s accessible nooks and crannies, and from there to jump off into even more remote expeditions.
 “Jumping off” occurs because established forms and functions proved consistently successful, freeing energy for experimentation with new variations.
 Consecutively successful experiments resulted in a layered aspect to complex organisms, with more complex neurological, physiological, and biochemical forms and functions extending from the foundation of more “primitive” layers.
 This area of research is called Evolutionary Physiology, which is a relatively recent extension of Evolutionary Theory, focusing on the path creatures took to become the way that they are.

-More complex physiology enabled survival in dimensionally more complex environments.
+More complex physiology enabled investigation of dimensionally more complex environments.
 Human Beings are examples of creatures that have extended this cycle of creation to its current outer edge.
 The complexity of how we function is clarified by exploring the influences of the more ancient attributes from which these functions emerged.
 Clarifying “what we are” facilitates intentional forward momentum for our species role as stewards of our home here on our planet, as well as a more informed exploration of our potentials.
 A discussion of the qualities, character, and impacts of these attributes, organized around our ancestral stepwise evolution into more complex environments, can be found here:

-Complex animals retain each of these evolutionary “steps,” with the most “primitive” aspects being shared with all forms of Life, and the most complex unique to us.
-These “steps” express Adaptation along one of the many branches of the Tree of Life.
+Complex animals retain each of the evolutionary layers described above, with the most “primitive” aspects being shared with all forms of Life, and the most complex unique being to our species.
+These layers express Adaptation along one of the many branches of the Tree of Life.
 However, this website focuses on the vector of human evolution, and here, these layers are classified: All Living Things, Animals, Vertebrates, Mammals, and Primates.

 Platonic Geometry loosely correlates with these classifications, each layer being a successful paradigm shift into a geometrically (dimensionally) more complex environment.
-Examining Life’s evolution from this perspective reveals that Life evolved here sequentially one dimension at a time, progressively mastering the Dimensions: Point, Line, Plane, and Volume.
+Examining Life’s evolution from this perspective reveals that Life evolved here sequentially exploring one dimension at a time, progressively mastering the Dimensions: Point, Line, Plane, and Volume.
 The evolutionary correlates are Point/All Living Things; Line/ (Animals and Vertebrates); Plane/Mammals; Volume/Primates.
 Lining up our understanding of Evolution with these dimensional constraints clarifies the evolutionary path life forms had to follow to reach greater complexity.

-Presenting tools for utilizing these correlates therapeutically is the primary function of this website.
-Accurately connecting of a cluster of “symptoms” to the evolutionary paradigm within which the client/patient had experienced incomplete developmental maturation enables better therapeutic outcomes by enabling further maturation of that layer.
-Widely used treatments and training modalities, as well as specific exercises, are collated here based on the parameters of their evolutionary paradigm:
+Presenting tools for utilizing these evolution/dimensions correlates therapeutically is one primary function of this website.
+Accurately connecting a cluster of “symptoms” to the evolutionary paradigm within which the client/patient had experienced incomplete developmental maturation enables better therapeutic outcomes by enabling further maturation of that layer.
+Widely used treatments and training modalities, as well as specific exercises, are collated here indexed by the parameters of their evolutionary paradigm:

 Dysregulated behavior expresses as a reaction to being challenged that employs embedded compensations, where instead of fluidly adapting, there is a reactive/protective compensatory response.
 “Adaptive Capacity” is a model this author uses to diagram this boundary where we transition from responding to reacting.
 Compensations are the consequence of our physiology and/or neurology engaging before it has fully matured.
 Further development is then established on top of this shaky foundation – learning to walk before we have fully evolved our crawling reflexes is a typical example.
 Compensations then become “fixed” in our physiology – integrated into the system as part of our experience of who we are.

 Compensations can be observed physically in posture and gait variances, in how we move, in sensory processing, in emotional reactivity, and in cognitive challenges.
 The Diagnostic Section offers additional tactics for assessment.
 Many of these tactics are widely used by therapists to refine their therapeutic strategies.
-However, this author is unaware of another model covering the breadth of correlations synthesizing Evolutionary Physiology, Developmental Psychology, and the Dimensional Paradigms, enabling refinement of assessment and focus of therapeutic effort.
+However, this author is unaware of another model covering the breadth of correlations realized by synthesizing Evolutionary Physiology, Developmental Psychology, and the Dimensional Paradigms, thereby facilitating assessment tactics and therapeutic strategies.